Go back to all graduate fellowships.

 How to submit:

-When open for submissions in the Spring, candidates can apply here.
+When open for submissions in the Spring, the Dean will send a request for nominations to the Academic Departments.
 Questions can be directed to sos-dean-finance@mit.edu.
+The following materials will be requested with each nomination:

-• Please include a brief statement (maximum of two pages) from the nominee on how MathWorks software has advanced their research.
+• A brief statement (maximum of two pages) from the nominee on how MathWorks software has advanced their research.

 The nominee’s contributions to the broader MathWorks community should also be noted (e.g., new models).

-• The nomination should also include a letter of recommendation from the nominee’s research advisor.
+• A letter of recommendation from the nominee’s research advisor.

 FAQ: